chipsalliance/firrtl-spec/spec.md

 Inference rules are as follows:

-1. An abstract reset driven by and/or driving only asynchronous resets will be inferred as asynchronous reset
+1. An uninferred reset driven by and/or driving only asynchronous resets will be inferred as asynchronous reset.
-1. An abstract reset driven by and/or driving both asynchronous and synchronous resets will error
+1. An uninferred reset driven by and/or driving both asynchronous and synchronous resets will cause an exception to be thrown.
+This occurs because reset inference happens before last-connect semantics are resolved.
-1. Otherwise, the reset is inferred as synchronous (i.e. the abstract reset is only invalidated or is driven by or drives only synchronous resets)
+1. Otherwise, the reset is inferred as synchronous (i.e. the uninferred reset is only invalidated or is driven by or drives only synchronous resets).

-Note that an exception will be thrown if a `Reset`{.firrtl} is driven by both a synchronous and asynchronous type.

 `Reset`{.firrtl}s, whether synchronous or asynchronous, can be cast to other types.
 Casting between reset types is also legal: